 Note: Jenkins doesn’t have a database.
 All Jenkins configurations are stored as flat config files.
 Mostly xml files.

 Jenkins agents are the worker nodes for the jobs configured in Jenkins server.
+When you trigger a Jenkins job from the master, the actual execution happens on the agent nodes.

 Note: You can run jobs in the Jenkins server without a Jenkins agent.
 However, the recommended approach is to have a Jenkins master-agent setup for different job requirements so that you don’t end up messing up the Jenkins server for any system-wide configuration changes required for a job.